Subhalo effective density slope measurements from HST strong lensing data with neural likelihood-ratio estimation: Results

 After our model has been trained, we first need to evaluate its convergence.
 To do this, we compare model predictions of the subhalo density slope with their ground truths using individual images in our validation set.
 In Fig.~\ref{fig:scatter_validation}, we show the maximum likelihood estimate (along with their 68\% uncertainties) compared to the true $\gamma$ for 93 images with $1.2 < \gamma < 2.8$.

 The validation images have parameters drawn from the same distributions as the training set, except for $N_{\mathrm{sub}}$, which is drawn from $\mathcal{U}\{0, 1800\}$ to simulate a more realistic substructure fraction.
+Note that because each image in our training and validation set is labeled with a true underlying $\gamma$ value for EPL subhalos, we ideally would like the neural network to predict the ground truths and be agnostic to the number of subhalos.
+Therefore, having a more realistic number of subhalos in our validation set serves as a way for us to ensure that changing the number of subhalos does not incur a bias in our neural network predictions.
 The source galaxy images used in validation were held out in training.
 These images contain EPL subhalos whose true underlying subhalo density slopes are known in the forward simulation pipeline, making this direct comparison possible.
 As shown in Fig.~\ref{fig:scatter_validation}, our model predictions follow the ground truths in trend.
 This demonstrates that despite the addition of several layers of complexities into training images, our neural network remains sensitive to the signature imprinted on strong lensing images by changes in the subhalo density slope.
 However, the relatively large confidence intervals indicate that the constraining power of individual images is limited, which makes it imperative to combine multiple images for inference.
 Note that the uncertainties are larger at the lower end of the $\gamma$ range because smaller $\gamma$ values indicate less concentrated subhalos, which leave less detectable signatures in the lensed images.

 In addition, we check the model predictions of combining likelihood ratios of multiple images.
 In Fig.~\ref{fig:combine_epl}, we show $\gamma_{\mathrm{MLE}}$ compared to the ground truth $\gamma$ for combined likelihoods of sets of 13 images, with each set sharing the same underlying slope $\gamma$.
 Note that we still simulate the natural spread in $\gamma_i$, so the slope for each subhalo varies slightly.
 These images share the same parameter distributions as the images used in Fig.~\ref{fig:scatter_validation} except that the source galaxies come from the held-out set for validation.
 In Fig.~\ref{fig:combine_epl}, we see that the MLE predictions of our model closely follow the ground truths with relatively small error bars.
 Comparing the uncertainties between Fig.~\ref{fig:scatter_validation} and Fig.~\ref{fig:combine_epl}, we see that combining images significantly improves constraining power.